elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `Put the field term's function into a routine.`
-`Put the routine's parameters' last into a parameter.` `If the parameter is nil, abort with "Internal error - compile a term given a rider and an field term (function)." and the rider; exit.`
+`Put the routine's parameters' last into a parameter.` `If the parameter is nil, abort with "_Internal error - compile a term given a rider and an field term (function)._" and the rider; exit.`
-`If the parameter's type is nil, abort with "Internal error 2 - compile a term given a rider and an field term (function)." and the rider; exit.`
+`If the parameter's type is nil, abort with "_Internal error 2 - compile a term given a rider and an field term (function)._" and the rider; exit.`
 `Add an intermediate given the parameter's type's name and the rider's token's first.` `Add a fragment given the push address tag and the intermediate.` `If the field term's push flag is set, add another fragment given the push address tag and the term's variable.`